seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 / Keep it, I cannot eat it.

 **ALCIBIADES**
-When I have laid proud Athens on a heap,—
+When I have laid proud Athens on a heap,--

 **TIMON**
 Warr'st thou 'gainst Athens? /